ilya-zlobintsev/LACT/README.md

 ```
 You can now use the GUI to change settings and view information.

+**Socket permissions setup:**

+By default, LACT uses either ether the `wheel` or `sudo` group (whichever is available) for the ownership of the unix socket that the GUI needs to connect to.

+On most configurations (such as the default setup on Arch-based, most Debian-based or Fedora systems) you do not need to do anything.

+However, some systems may have different user configuration.
+In particular, this has been reported to be a problem on OpenSUSE.

+To fix socket permissions in such configurations, edit `/etc/lact/config.yaml` and add your username or group as the first entry in `admin_groups` under `daemon`, and restart the service (`sudo systemctl restart lactd`).

 # Configuration

 There is a configuration file available in `/etc/lact/config.yaml`.
 Most of the settings are accessible through the GUI, but some of them may be useful to be edited manually (like `admin_groups` to specify who has access to the daemon)